rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

         fx xs = traverse (probabilityT fn) xs
 ```

-Now I can implement cumulative probabilities working with `Float`s and expose them to external code using more descriptive types:
+Now I can implement cumulative probabilities working with `Float`s and expose them to external code using more descriptive types  (_lens_ [`Iso`](https://hackage.haskell.org/package/lens-5.0.1/docs/Control-Lens-Iso.html)-s would be nicer, this seems to work better in the context of this post):

 ```Haskell
 compWithFloats ::